sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/3_Deployment.md

 4. **<ins>terraform apply**</ins>

-    --If you are satisfied with the plan of the configuration, run
+    If you are satisfied with the plan of the configuration, run
     ```console
     terraform apply awslab
     ```